 - The nard quality in the woman is her affirming, soothing, nurturing charm.
 There is no caustic, critical element in her interactions.
 She dispenses love and compassion.

 Saffron is the world’s most expensive spice by weight.
-Rebecca Park Totiloreports that saffron is handpicked and placed over a fire for drying and that it takes 75,000 flowers to produce one pound of saffron.
+It is handpicked and placed over a fire for drying and that it takes 75,000 flowers to produce one pound of saffron (from the golden twig).

 The plant is native to Southeast Asia and was first cultivated in Greece.
 Cooks use it for seasoning and for imparting a rich golden-yellow to their dishes.
 Saffron is also accredited with medicinal uses.

-- The saffron symbolizes the spiritual and social qualities of a good woman.
-She is not cheap.
+- The saffron symbolizes the high quality of the spiritual and social qualities in a good woman.
 She is the best pick of the crop.